Buelentos/Buelentos/README.md

 - 👋 Hi, I’m Bülent
-- 👀 I’m interested in Football & Coding
+- 👀 I’m looking for an job as a softwaredeveloper (Kotlin / Swift)
 - 🌱 I’m currently a certificated App-Developer
 - 📫 How to reach me: buelent.yavuz@hotmail.de